peterzimon/docs-api/handlebars-themes/helpers/index.md

 ### AMP

 AMP helpers are specifically made for `amp` posts.
-You'll find the documentation on the [AMP feature](doc:amp) page.

 ### Handlebars